-Oak Ridge Today covers a large number of news stories, and we have a small staff.
+Oak Ridge Today covers a large number of news stories with a very small staff, mostly one person.

 To help us keep up with news stories and other business management tasks, we narrowed our focus in 2018.
 As a result, we are distinguishing between news stories and press releases/public service announcements.